ACG Health & Center for Integrative Medicine

 - Recent County criminal background check completed

-- FBI clearance completed within the past 12 months and cleared to work with adolescents
+- FBI clearances completed within the past 12 months and cleared to work with adolescents

 - Graduate training license to practice medicine within the Commonwealth of Pennsylvania, if applicable